 Registered Midwives deliver professional, safe, cost effective, high quality maternity care in Alberta.
 Midwifery services are publicly funded and are available to Alberta families from all walks of life.

-Registered Midwives in Alberta deliver approximately 5.5% of the babies in the province.
-Midwives in Canada deliver 10.8% of the country’s babies with B.C. and Ontario leading the country at 22.4% and 18% midwifery assisted births respectively.
+Registered Midwives in Alberta provide care for approximately 8% of birthing people and their babies.
+Midwives in Canada provide care for 11.8% of the country’s babies with B.C. and Ontario leading the country at 23% and 18% midwifery assisted births respectively.

 Publicly funded midwifery care is available here in Alberta, as well as B.C., Saskatchewan, Manitoba, Ontario, Quebec, Newfoundland and Labrador, New Brunswick, Nova Scotia, Nunavut, Prince Edward Island, and the NWT.

-Women can choose to deliver their babies either at home, a birth centre, or in the hospital with an Alberta Registered Midwife.
-In 2017 approximately 40% of midwife-attended births in Alberta occurred at home or in a birth centre, although it varies from community to community.
+Birthing people can choose to deliver their babies either at home, a birth centre, or in the hospital with an Alberta Registered Midwife.

 Low intervention rates among midwifery clients, along with the option of out-of-hospital birth, offer significant savings for the Alberta Health Care system.
 A 2016 report on the state of maternity care in Alberta, found that out-of-hospital births with a midwife offer a savings of $2055/birth and in-hospital births with a midwife offer a savings of $540/birth when compared to maternity care with an OBGYN.